thephez/docs-platform/docs/tutorials/contracts-and-documents/register-a-data-contract.md

 Once the data contract has been created, we still need to submit it to DAPI.
 The `platform.contracts.publish` method takes a data contract and an identity parameter.
 Internally, it creates a State Transition containing the previously created contract, signs the state transition, and submits the signed state transition to DAPI.
 A response will only be returned if an error is encountered.

-> 📘 Wallet Operations
+> 📘 Wallet Sync
 >
-> The JavaScript SDK does not cache wallet information.
-It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
+> Since the SDK does not cache wallet information, lengthy re-syncs (5+ minutes) may be required for some Core chain wallet operations.
+See [Wallet Operations](../setup-sdk-client.md#wallet-operations) for options.
->
-> A future release will add caching so that access is much faster after the initial sync.
-For now, the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain block height.